KronicDeth/intellij-elixir/README.md

 #### Quick Documentation

-You can get documentation for functions and macros that have a `@doc` or aliases of modules that have a `@moduledoc` in a pop-up using [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation).
+You can get documentation for functions and macros that have a `@doc`, aliases of modules that have a `@moduledoc` or types that have a `@typedoc` in a pop-up using [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation).

 ##### For a function